Codecademy/docs/content/python/concepts/command-line-arguments/command-line-arguments.md

 - The `argparse` module that's been available since Python 3.2, validates fixed and optional arguments, and offers a default help message displaying the accepted arguments.
 - The `docopt` module, which is complex and versatile, provides its own language to describe command line options.
-- The `click` module, which provides arbitrary nesting of commands and automatic help page generation.
+- The `click` module provides arbitrary nesting of commands and automatic help page generation.